Populus tremuloides: Dieback

-Beginning in the 1990s, North American scientists noticed an increase in dead or dying aspen trees.
+Increased mortality in trembling aspen stands have been reported since the early 1990s across North America.
 As this accelerated in 2004, a debate over causes began.
-No insect, disease, or environmental condition has yet been definitively identified as a cause.
-Trees adjacent to one another are often stricken or not.
-In other instances, entire groves have died.
+This increased dieback has been linked to multiple stressors, such as defoliation by the forest tent caterpillar (Malacosoma disstria), wood-boring beetles such as the poplar borer (Saperda calcarata) and the bronze poplar borer (Agrilus liragus), and fungal disturbances such as those by the Cytospora canker (Valsa sordida).

 Many areas of the Western US have experienced increased diebacks which are often attributed to ungulate grazing and wildfire suppression.
-At high altitudes where grasses can be rare, ungulates can browse young aspen sprouts and prevent those young trees from reaching maturity.
+At high elevations where grasses can be rare, ungulates can browse young aspen sprouts and prevent those young trees from reaching maturity.
 As a result, some aspen groves close to cattle or other grazing animals, such as deer or elk, have very few young trees and can be invaded by conifers, which are not typically browsed.
 Another possible deterrent to aspen regeneration is widespread wildfire suppression.
 Aspens are vigorous resprouters and even though the above-ground portion of the organism may die in a wild-fire, the roots, which are often protected from lethal temperatures during a fire, will sprout new trees soon after a fire.
 Disturbances such as fires seem to be a necessary ecological event in order for aspens to compete with conifers, which tend to replace aspens over long, disturbance-free intervals.
 The current dieback in the American West may have roots in the strict fire suppression policy in the United States.
 On the other hand, the widespread decimation of conifer forests by the mountain pine beetle may provide increased opportunities for aspen groves to proliferate under the right conditions.

+Increased mortality has also been linked in turn to climate change.
+Thaw-freeze events and light snowfall in late winter as a result of increased temperatures has led to increased dieback in Southern and Western Canada.
+Furthermore, climate records show that historically, most periods of aspen decline have been paired with periods of severe drought, which has worsened in recent years due to a changing climate.
+Many stands of aspen that have been affected by climate change in recent years have poor regeneration potential, leading to concerns of widespread loss of aspen cover in the future.

 Because of vegetative regeneration by aspen, where an entire group of trees are essentially clones, there is a concern that something that hits one will eventually kill all of the trees, presuming they share the same vulnerability.
 A conference was held in Utah in September 2006 to share notes and consider investigative methodology.